 So I was left speechless when she said, “CMOs are abdicating their strategic position in their businesses.”

-Laura is not the kind of person to jump to conclusions, so I had to take notice.
+Laura is not the kind of person to jump to conclusions, so I had to take notice on the changing role of the CMO.

 I did some additional research and found more incriminating news.
 Forrester recently reported that “dozens” of major brands had eliminated the Chief Marketing Officer position altogether, brands like Johnson & Johnson, Kellogg’s, Taco Bell, and Netflix.